2021

 With this level of competition, it may seem crazy to launch a holding company in the space.
 What we have found, however, is that just like in other vertical markets, private equity is often a poor match for the goals of the owners.
 Because the business is extremely people-intensive, the owners of these businesses are usually very concerned about what will happen to the company after they sell.
 The idea of their business being flipped every 2-4 years does not sit well with them.
 There are still many businesses in this space that are too small, require too much operational work, or are values-misaligned with private equity.
 This is where we play best.

-In the meantime, we have made four acquisitions this year, and Snowball is cash flow positive and on pace to generate over $20 Million in revenue in 2022.
+We have made four acquisitions this year, and Snowball is cash flow positive and on pace to generate over $20 Million in revenue in 2022.
 The team is led by one of our Snowball co-founders, Amir Haboosheh.
 Anyone who has spent time with Amir knows he is one of the most genuine, hardworking, and high-integrity leaders out there.
 Amir’s genius with people has helped us befriend and learn from the best.

 This brings us to another important learning.
 We had a smart, entrepreneurial, values-oriented founding team at Snowball from day one.
 But we didn’t have the depth of industry knowledge to be able to plot a clear course for our companies.
 We were also a bit too heavy-handed centrally, which increased costs and disempowered local leadership.